yuschick/horologist/README.md

   - [ ] Year indicator
 - [ ] Provide basic chronograph support
   - Likely an array of dials, again, with custom properties to determine their rate of movement
+- [ ] Allow passing an ID into the master Watch class in case multiple watches are on one page

+- [x] Create NPM package
 - [x] Let the right arrow cycle through dials to adjust time zones, dates, days, etc....
   - For now only for time dials.
 Will need type values to determine how to rotate hands
 - [x] Add a day/night indicator
 - [x] Provide minute repeater support
+- [x] Create a TickTock site to host proper documentation and demos

 ## Contact
 [@Yuschick on Twitter](http://www.twitter.com/Yuschick)